 How do you make large changes (e.g., those that take months)?

-In the next three sections, I’ll address each of these questions, showing the tools and techniques companies use to deal with them, and then walk you through an example of how to set up some of these continuous integration tools and techniques yourself.
+In this section, I’ll address each of these questions, showing the tools and techniques companies use to deal with them.
+Then you’ll work through examples to try out some of these CI tools and techniques yourself.

 The first question that newbies to trunk-based development usually ask is, won’t you be dealing with merge conflicts all the time?
-After all, with feature branches, each time you merge, you get days or weeks of conflicts to resolve, but at least you only have to deal with that once every few weeks or months.
-Whereas with trunk-based development, wouldn’t you have to fight with merge conflicts many times per day?
+After all, with feature branches, each time you merge, you get weeks of conflicts to resolve, but at least you have to deal with that only once every few months.
+With trunk-based development, wouldn’t you have to fight with merge conflicts many times per day?

-Moreover, even if there are a merge conflicts, it’s easier to deal with them if you merge regularly.
+Moreover, even if merge conflicts arise, it’s easier to deal with them if you merge regularly.
 If you’re merging two branches that are just a day old, the conflicts will be relatively small, as you can’t change all that much code in just one day, and relatively easy to understand, as the code will still be fresh in your mind.
-On the other hand, if you’re merging code that is several months old, then the conflicts will be larger, as you can make a lot of changes in that time period, and harder to understand, as they may be related to changes you made months ago.
+On the other hand, if you’re merging code that is several months old, the conflicts will be larger, as you can make a lot of changes in that time period, and harder to understand, as they may be related to changes you made months ago.

-The most important thing to understand is this: when you have multiple developers working on a single codebase at the same time, merge conflicts are unavoidable, so the question isn’t how to avoid merge conflicts, but how to make those merge conflicts as painless to deal with as possible.
-And that’s one of many places in software delivery where Martin Fowler’s quote applies:
+The most important thing to understand is this: when multiple developers are working on a single codebase at the same time, merge conflicts are unavoidable, so the question isn’t how to avoid merge conflicts, but how to make those merge conflicts as painless to deal with as possible.
+And that’s one of many places in software delivery where this Martin Fowler quote applies:

 If it hurts, do it more often.

 Merge conflicts hurt.
-The way to make it hurt less is to merge more often.
+The way to make them hurt less is to merge more often.

 The second question that newbies to trunk-based development often ask is, won’t you be dealing with breakages all the time?
-After all, with feature branches, each time you merge, it can take days or weeks to fix all the issues that come up and stabilize the release branch, but at least you only have to deal with that once every few weeks or months.
-Whereas with trunk-based development, wouldn’t you have to fight with breakages many times per day?
+After all, with feature branches, each time you merge, fixing all the issues that come up and stabilizing the release branch can take weeks, but at least you have to deal with that only once every few months.
+With trunk-based development, wouldn’t you have to fight with breakages many times per day?

 This is precisely where the automated testing practices you learned about in